woodie/zouk/README.md

 ![zouk's scan grid, showing two real scans](docs/window.png)

-This project was created because we now have tools to get files from an old scanner (that requires and open relay) but downloading files over HTTP can be a drag (with steps to keep unsafe documents off your computer) and setting up HTTPS on your internal network is an absolute pain.
+This project was created because we now have tools to get files from an old scanner (that requires and open relay) but downloading files over HTTP with a web browser can be a drag (with steps to keep unsafe documents off your computer) and setting up HTTPS on your internal network is an absolute pain.
 Finally, serving files with Samba works but it can be slow and awkward to use.

 Fear not, now we have the Zouk scan retriever.
 A minimal macOS client for browsing and downloading scans through